Other types of noise

 Most of the complaints we receive about noisy animals relate to barking dogs.

 If you're having problems with a barking dog, please speak to the owner first before making a formal complaint.
 The dog may be being left on its own for long periods of time, so your neighbour may not be aware of the problem.

-If this doesn't help, call us on 028 9037 3006 and we can arrange for our dog wardens to visit the owner.
+If this doesn't help, call us on 028 9037 3006 and we can arrange for our dog wardens to give advice to the owner.

 If they can't reduce the frequency and level of the barking, we'll conduct a formal investigation into your complaint.

 This includes writing to your neighbour to advise them that we are investigating the noise.